 Many of us are frustrated with the rate of adjustment and the many different criteria that we need to meet to get the bonus interest associated with High-Interest Savings Accounts (HISA).

 To ensure that our cash savings are kept in a liquid account that gives a competitive interest rate without the frustration, there is no better time than now to explore alternatives, one of which would be a Money Market Fund (MMF).

 What is a Money Market Fund (MMF)?

 A Money Market Fund (MMF) is a unit trust that invests only in highly liquid instruments such as cash-equivalent securities, high-quality institutional fixed deposits and ultra short duration fixed income instruments.
-It is highly liquid and low risk, which is why it is often compared against HISAs.
+It is highly liquid and low risk, which is why it is often compared against High-Yield Savings Accounts (HISAs).
 Similar products include cash funds (lower risk) and short-term duration bonds (higher risk).

 What is a High-Interest Savings Account (HISA)?

 A High-Interest Savings Account (HISA) is a bank account that offers higher rates of interest on your deposits than traditional savings accounts do.
 Some have requirements for a minimum balance or other criteria in order to maintain the interest rate that you can earn.

 Some examples of High-Interest Savings Accounts (HISAs) include the DBS Multiplier, BOC SmartSaver, and OCBC 360 accounts.